 Factors to consider before you spec a truck

-Before you spec your trucks, remember the following factors:
+Before you spec your fleet vehicles, or trucks, remember the following factors:

 Will your drivers operate locally, regionally, or long haul?